ultimosparc/lfcs_exam/Essential_Commands.md

 Ein weiteres Tool für Backing Up wäre _rsync_, mit dem auch Backups über das Netzwerk erstellt werden.

     rsync -av [source] [destination]  --> rsync -av /root/ /backups/  --> rsync -v /backups/ /root/

+Mit dem Befehl _FILE_ können Metadaten einer Datei ausgegben werden.
+Zum Auslesen einer Datei gibt es mehrere Befehle wie cat, less, more, head, tail.

+Die Befehle _HEAD/TAIL_ geben jeweils die ersten/letzten 10 Zeilen einer Datei aus.
+Man kann auch die Ausgabe anpassen.
+Beispiel:

+    head -n 5 testfile

+gibt die ersten 5 Zeilen der testfile wieder.
+Es gib verschiedene Befehle eine Textdatei zu inhaltlich zu manipulieren.
+Der einfachste Befehl ist _ECHO_, der Strings in eine Textdatei schreibt.
+Ein weitere Befehl wäre the cut Funktion.
+The cut command in UNIX is a command for cutting out the sections from each line of files and writing the result to standard output.
+Basically the cut command slices a line and extracts the text.
+It is necessary to specify option with command otherwise it gives error.
+If more than one file name is provided then data from each file is not precedes by its file name.
+Let us consider two files having name state.txt and capital.txt contains 5 names of the Indian states and capitals respectively.

+    $ cat state.txt
+    Andhra Pradesh
+    Arunachal Pradesh
+    Assam
+    Bihar
+    Chhattisgarh

+Without any option specified it displays error.

+    $ cut state.txt
+    cut: you must specify a list of bytes, characters, or fields Try 'cut --help' for more information.

+Folgende Optionen stehen unteranderem zur Verfügung:

+     -c (column): $cut -c [(k)-(n)/(k),(n)/(n)] filename

+Here,k denotes the starting position of the character and n denotes the ending position of the character in each line, if k and n are separated by “-” otherwise they are only the position of character in each line from the file taken as an input.
+Beispiel:

+    $ cut -c 2,5,7 state.txt
+    nr
+    rah
+    sm
+    ir
+    hti

+    -f (field): $cut -d "delimiter" -f (field number) file.txt
+    $ cut -f 1 state.txt
+    Andhra Pradesh
+    Arunachal Pradesh
+    Assam
+    Bihar
+    Chhattisgarh

+If -d option is used then it considered space as a field separator or delimiter:

+    $ cut -d " " -f 1 state.txt
+    Andhra
+    Arunachal
+    Assam
+    Bihar
+    Chhattisgarh

+Der Befehl _SORT_ kann den Inhalt einer Datei sortieren command is used to sort a file, arranging the records in a particular order.
+By default, the sort command sorts file assuming the contents are ASCII.

+    $ sort file.txt
+    abhishek
+    chitransh
+    divyam
+    harsh
+    naveen
+    rajan
+    satish

+Weitere Optionen sind:

+    -u sortiert und löscht doppelte Einträge
+    -n numerisch sortieren
+    -k N sortiert die Spalte N
+    -o exportiert Ergbnis in eine neue Datei
+    -r zngekehrte Sortierung
+    -c checkt ob datei sortiert ist

+The _UNIQ_ command in Linux is a command line utility that reports or filters out the repeated lines in a file.

+    $uniq [OPTION] [INPUT[OUTPUT]]

+    $cat kt.txt
+    I love music.
+    I love music.
+    I love music.

+    $uniq kt.txt
+    I love music.

+Weitere Optionen sind:

+    -c zählt die Lines, die mehrfach vorkammen
+    -d gibt die Lines aus, die mehrfach vorkammen
+    -f N It allows you to skip N fields(a field is a group of characters, delimited by whitespace) of a line before determining uniqueness of a line.
+    -i By default, comparisons done are case sensitive but with this option case insensitive comparisons can be made.
+    -s N It doesn’t compares the first N characters of each line while determining uniqueness.
+    -u It allows you to print only unique lines.
+    -z It will make a line end with 0 byte(NULL), instead of a newline.
+    -w N It only compares N characters in a line.
+    – – help It displays a help message and exit.
+    – – version It displays version information and exit.

+Man Dateien miteinander vergleichen über den Befehl _DIFF_ beispielsweise.
+Aufbau:

+    diff PARAMETER FILES

+The important thing to remember is that diff uses certain special symbols and instructions that are required to make two files identical.
+It tells you the instructions on how to change the first file to make it match the second file.
+Special symbols are: a : add c : change d : delete

+Beispiel:

+    $ ls
+    a.txt  b.txt

+    $ cat a.txt
+    Gujarat
+    Uttar Pradesh
+    Kolkata
+    Bihar
+    Jammu and Kashmir

+    $ cat b.txt
+    Tamil Nadu
+    Gujarat
+    Andhra Pradesh
+    Bihar
+    Uttar pradesh

+Now, applying diff command without any option we get the following output:

+    $ diff a.txt b.txt
+    0a1
+    > Tamil Nadu
+    2,3c3
+    < Uttar Pradesh
+     Andhra Pradesh
+    5c5
+     Uttar pradesh

+Like in our case, 0a1 which means after lines 0(at the very beginning of file) you have to add Tamil Nadu to match the second file line number 1.
+It then tells us what those lines are in each file preceeded by the symbol: Lines preceded by a < are lines from the first file.
+Lines preceded by > are lines from the second file.
+Next line contains 2,3c3 which means from line 2 to line 3 in the first file needs to be changed to match line number 3 in the second file.
+It then tells us those lines with the above symbols.
+The three dashes (“—“) merely separate the lines of file 1 and file 2.

+Ein weiterer Kommando ist der _SED_ command in UNIX is stands for stream editor and it can perform lot’s of function on file like, searching, find and replace, insertion or deletion. sed OPTIONS...
+[SCRIPT] [INPUTFILE...]
+Z.B. sed -e command <filename> spezifiziert on file and put the output on standard out (e.g. the terminal) sed -f scriptfile <filename>	Specify a scriptfile containing sed commands, operate on file and put output on standard out.
+Andere Beispiele:

+    sed s/pattern/replace_string/ file	Substitute first string occurrence in every line sed s/pattern/replace_string/g file	Substitute all string occurrences in every line sed 1,3s/pattern/replace_string/g file	Substitute all string occurrences in a range of lines sed -i s/pattern/replace_string/g file	Save changes for string substitution in the same file
+    $ sed s/pattern/replace_string/g file1 > file2

+The above command will replace all occurrences of pattern with replace_string in file1 and move the contents to file2.
+The contents of file2 can be viewed with cat file2.
+If you approve you can then overwrite the original file with mv file2 file1.
+Das Kommando _AWK_ to extract and then print specific contents of a file and is often used to construct reports. awk has the following features:

+    It is a powerful utility and interpreted programming language.
+    It is used to manipulate data files, retrieving, and processing text.
+    It works well with fields (containing a single piece of data, essentially a column) and records (a collection of fields, essentially a line in a file).

+Ein weiteres Kommando ist der _SPLIT_ Befehl, der den Inhalt in verschiedene Datei teilt, ohne die Ursprungsdatei zu löschen oder zu manipulieren.
+By default, split breaks up a file into 1000-line segments.
+Ein anderes Kommando ist _TR_, der den Inhalt der Datei übersetzt oder löscht.

+    $ tr [options] set1 [set2]

+Beispiele:

+    tr abcdefghijklmnopqrstuvwxyz ABCDEFGHIJKLMNOPQRSTUVWXYZ	Convert lower case to upper case tr '{}' '()' < inputfile > outputfile	Translate braces into parenthesis echo "This is for testing" | tr [:space:] '\t'	Translate white-space to tabs echo "This   is   for    testing" | tr -s [:space:]
+    Squeeze repetition of characters using -s
+    echo "the geek stuff" | tr -d 't'	Delete specified characters using -d option echo "my username is 432234" | tr -cd [:digit:]	Complement the sets using -c option tr -cd [:print:] < file.txt	Remove all non-printable character from a file tr -s '\n' ' ' < file.txt	Join all the lines in a file into a single line

 _Suchen nach Dateien_ [10]